 This book isn't about process, per se, but the so-called story is at the heart of agile planning.
 A story is a simple narrative that describes an end user in some domain-level role going through some domain-level process to achieve a domain-level, and valuable, outcome.
 It does not describe a computer program.
 All agile processes require you to organize your stories by value to decide what to work on next, and Story mapping is the best way that I know to do that.

 Extreme Programming (XP) was the first Agile process that anybody ever heard of.
-Scrum, which actually predates XP, was quite obscure at the time, and XP is actually a much more complete process than Scrum, which describes itself as a "framework" for a process.
+Scrum was quite obscure at the time, and XP is actually a much more complete process than Scrum, which describes itself as a "framework" for a process.
 This book describes XP, but more importantly, describes the philosophy and culture that underlies it.
 Most Scrum implementations use XP to do day-to-day work.
 Read this book, even if you never plan to implement XP, so that you can understand Agile thinking.
+Also worth reading is Jeffries, Anderson, and Hendrickson's Extreme Programming Installed, which is full of practical advice.
+Ron Jeffries's blog is also a great resource.

 So that’s my list.
 If you have a favorite book of your own, tell the rest of us about it by leaving a comment.